11 Weeks Pregnant

-Your baby is an amazing 2 ½ inches long and .5 ounce in weight in this week.
-The head makes up for half of that size, and you might feel like your baby is going to be a genius!
-The fingers and toes are completely separated and you can count all 20 of them by the end of the 11th week.
-Even though the baby’s bones are hardening, the skin is still transparent, making it hard to tell.
-Your baby is very active, but unfortunately he or she is still too small for mom or anyone else to feel.
-Surrounded by amniotic fluid, your baby has learned to swallow and is urinating the fluid from the sac, letting the doctors know that the urinary organs are functioning properly.
-Other organs are continuing to grow and form, and should be functioning normally, but by the end of the week they will start functioning more efficiently.
-Within the next 3 weeks, the length and size of the baby will double.
-Blood vessels in the placenta increase and provide your baby with the nutrients and oxygen it needs to grow so quickly.
-The ears move to the correct position, from the neck to the side of the head, and your baby is swimming around in its warm home.
+Your baby is an amazing 2 ½ inches long and weighs half an ounce by this week.
+The head makes up half of that size, and you might imagine from looking at it that your baby is going to be a genius!
+The fingers and toes are completely separated, and you can count all 20 of them by the end of the eleventh week.
+The baby’s bones are hardening, but the skin is still transparent.
+Your baby is very active, but unfortunately he or she is still too small for Mom or anyone else to feel this activity.

 Pregnancy Week 11 Tips

-If you were underweight or overweight before your pregnancy, your doctor might’ve wanted you to either gain more or less during the first trimester.
-It’s important that you continue to eat correctly and follow your doctor’s instructions in order to give your baby the correct nutrients it needs.
-If you’ve gained more than the 2-5 pounds, you might want to rethink your eating habits, as you really only need an extra 300 calories a day to ensure your baby is healthy.
+If you were underweight or overweight before your pregnancy, your doctor may have wanted you to either gain more or less during the first trimester.
+It is important that you continue to eat properly and follow your doctor’s instructions in order to give your baby the nutrients it needs.
+If you have gained more than the two to five pounds, you may want to rethink your eating habits, as you really only need an extra 300 calories a day to ensure that your baby is healthy.
 A good pregnancy weight gain for someone of normal weight is thought to be about 25 pounds.
 Next is pregnancy at 12 weeks.